VULNERABILITY DIGEST FROM ACTION1

 Price

-The price of a patch management system will depend on its features, quality, support, and other factors.
+The price of a patch management solution will depend on its features, quality, support, and other factors.
 Be sure to assess whether particular capabilities are actually useful to your organization.
-As a general rule, a patch management tool should not be more costly than Microsoft Endpoint Configuration Manager.
+As a general rule, such a tool should not be more expensive than Microsoft Endpoint Configuration Manager.

 See What You Can Do with Action1